Komal290106/Hormona/README.md

 1. Open the app and click **Try Demo** on the landing page
 2. You are immediately logged in as Anaya — a pre-seeded user with 60 days of health history
 3. Explore the Dashboard, Insights, and Risk Simulator without creating an account
+4. Chat with **Hormona AI** for personalised PCOD guidance
-4. To test with your own data, click **Sign Up** and complete the onboarding wizard
+5. To test with your own data, click **Sign Up** and complete the onboarding wizard

 ---